What Does Contain Mean In Football?

 Example Of Containing

-Coaches will have different schemes that involve a containment of a running back or an offensive player.
+Coaches will have different schemes that involve the containment of a running back or an offensive player.

 Teams may use a defensive end, who plays just outside the tackle, to hold the edge and force everything back to the linebackers.

 The example below is a 4-3 defense, which often relies on the defensive end to ensure that everything is forced back inside.
-When the defensive end contains, teams can have their linebackers, and the interior defensive line is more aggressive.
+When the defensive end is contained, teams can have their linebackers, and the interior defensive line is more aggressive.

 Contain the offense with defensive ends